Lisa-dk/university-matching-expert-system/system/README.md

 In order to run the program, you need to install python and the tkinter package.
 The tkinter package can be installed using pip.

+### Module version

+We used python version `3.10.0` and pip version `21.3.1`.

+We used the following module versions in our program: tkinter version `8.6`

 ### Installing

 First make sure, python and pip are installed and up-to-date.
-For the program, we used python version `3.10.0` and the tkinter package version `8.6`.
-For installing the tkinter package, we used pip version `21.3.1` of pip.

 When you have the correct versions of python and pip installed, you can install the tkinter package by typing one of the following commands in your terminal:

 For windows: